 What can be done: Those who have been infected and have recovered from COVID-19 provide a critical source of information about the symptoms they have experienced.
 Additionally, most Survivors have developed antibody rich plasma that provides researchers with valuable data about COVID-19 and potential treatments and vaccines.
 This plasma is proving to be a valuable resource in treating those currently suffering with COVID-19 through convalescent plasma transfusions and in developing plasma-derived treatment products.
 Grassroots organizations can help connect researchers with Survivors so that they can share their stories and support ongoing research; resulting in a broader understanding of the disease and better treatments.

 Survivor Corps has partnered with blood collection centers and research institutions around the country on studies, which will help inform policy decisions through science.
-Survivor Corps has also joined “The Fight Is in Us” Coalition, an unprecedented alliance of plasma industry companies, research institutes and community organizations committed to spearheading educational campaigns regarding plasma-related treatments and encouraging plasma donations.
+Survivor Corps has also joined unprecedented alliances and coalitions of plasma industry companies, research institutes and community organizations committed to spearheading educational campaigns regarding plasma-related treatments and encouraging plasma donations.
 By educating the public on how to get involved in research and treatments, empowering Survivors, increasing awareness about plasma donation and treatment and partnering with key research projects, Survivor Corps is helping the world beat COVID-19.